-- the customer is past due more than 90 days on any material credit obligation to the Branch; or - the customer is unlikely to pay its credit obligations to the Branch in full.
+the customer is past due more than 90 days on any material credit obligation to the Branch; or the customer is unlikely to pay its credit obligations to the Branch in full.

 The definition of default is appropriately tailored to reflect different characteristics of different types of assets.
 Further, the cases where the criteria of 90 days overdue are rebutted using reasonable information.
 When assessing if the customer is unlikely to pay its credit obligation, the Branch takes into account both qualitative and quantitative indicators.
-The information assessed depends on the type of the asset, for example in corporate financing a qualitative indicator used is the 'watchlist flag', which is not used for retail financing.
+The information assessed depends on the type of the asset, for example in corporate financing a qualitative indicator used is the 'watchlist flag'.
 Quantitative indicators, such as overdue status and non-payment on another obligation of the same counterparty are key inputs in this analysis.
 The Branch uses a variety of sources of information to assess default which are either developed internally or obtained from external sources.

-viii.
-Significant increase in credit risk
+vi) Significant increase in credit risk

 The Branch monitors all financial assets, issued financial commitments and financial guarantee contracts that are subject to the impairment requirements to assess whether there has been a significant increase in credit risk since initial recognition.
 If there has been a significant increase in credit risk the Branch will measure the loss allowance based on lifetime rather than 12-month ECL.

+vi) Significant increase in credit risk (continued)

-The Branch' accounting policy is not to use the practical expedient that financial assets with 'low' credit risk at the reporting date are deemed not to have had a significant increase in credit risk.
+The Branch's accounting policy is not to use the practical expedient that financial assets with 'low' credit risk at the reporting date are deemed not to have had a significant increase in credit risk.
 As a result, the Branch monitors all financial assets, issued financial commitments and financial guarantee contracts that are subject to impairment for significant increase in credit risk.

 In assessing whether the credit risk on a financial instrument has increased significantly since initial recognition, the Branch compares the risk of a default occurring on the financial instrument at the reporting date based on the remaining maturity of the instrument with the risk of a default occurring that was anticipated for the remaining maturity at the current reporting date when the financial instrument was first recognised.
-In making this assessment, the Branch considers both quantitative and qualitative information that is reasonable and supportable, including historical experience and forward-looking information that is available without undue cost or effort, based on the Branch' historical experience and expert credit assessment including forward-looking information.
+In making this assessment, the Branch considers both quantitative and qualitative information that is reasonable and supportable, including historical experience and forward-looking information that is assessment including forward-looking information.